“West Shropshire Talking Newspaper Fletcher Centre Cross Hill Shrewsbury SY1 1JE 01743 364 726

 “Charity No. 504996 established 1976

-Our website, www.wstn.org.uk has a click-to-listen button linking to the current WSTN audio programme.
+Our WSTN website, www.wstn.org.uk has a click-to-listen button linking to the current WSTN audio programme.

-The British Wireless for the Blind Sonata internet radio broadcasts our weekly programme (as well as thousands of others).
+The British Wireless for the Blind Sonata internet radio broadcasts our weekly programme.

 We record in high quality digital sound and then make our programmes available in a number of easy-to-use formats.
 Blind people and anyone with a visual impairment who qualifies for the Royal Mail’s ‘Articles for the Blind’ free post can receive a returnable memory stick through the post.
 This plays on a computer or portable USB player.
-Our internet and telephone formats are detailed below.
-Amazon’s Alexa can be initiated with the command: ‘Alexa.
-Open my talking newspaper!’
-In addition to the weekly newspaper a bi-monthly magazine is also available.
+Internet, Alexa and telephone formats are detailed below.
+In addition to the weekly newspaper a bi-monthly magazine is also published.

 Amazon’s Alexa is the easiest way to listen to our recordings.
 Just say: “Alexa, play my talking newspaper”